ashutoshmjain/homepage/_posts/2017-08-03-write-like-a-coder.md

 > Notice the way we are mixing the commands.
 This happens a lot in vim.
 And this is what makes vim magical:-)

-- **Invoke Spell Check** :setlocal spell
+- **Invoke Spell Check** ` :setlocal spell` then you can use `]s or [s` to move to the misspelled words and use `z=`to find the correct options. `zg` to add the word to local library.
+- **Substitute words** `:%s/<old>/<new>/gc` - This will take you to every instance of `<old>` and seek your permission  to substitute it with `<new>`.
+- **Insert a text file at the prompt** `:r <text file>` will insert the whole text file.
+This is the best way to consolidate notes into one file. zSH auto completion is supported to find  the file path.
-- **Relative Numbering for the Rows** :set rnu As you know, we can jump to a row with nj or nk , but finding the n is a hassle.
+- **Relative Numbering for the Rows** `:set rnu` As you know, we can jump to a row with nj or nk , but finding the n is a hassle.
 You don't have time to run mind math.
 Relative numbering makes it easy.
 It basically makes the row with your cursor as zero and then counts up and down.
 I normally don't keep the absolute numbering on.
 Just keep the relative numbers.
 It also helps me find my cursor.
 Just look for row 0.
-- **Change colorscheme** :colorscheme molokai will set the colors to molokai.
+- **Change colorscheme** `:colorscheme molokai` will set the colors to molokai.
 And likewise for others.
-- **Making buffer modifiable** :set ma  and :set noma to do the opposite.
+- **Making buffer modifiable** `:set ma`  and `:set noma` to do the opposite.

+>In addition its own commands (which are many), Vim supports all the terminal commands right from with in the editor screen.
+From Normal mode press `:!` followed by any terminal command.
+For example in Linux `:!ls` will give you the contents of the current directory.
+In Windows `!dir` will do the same.
+You can even delete or create new files without ever leaving the editor.
+Try doing this in MS Word :-) The best part is, you can pull the output of terminal commands into vim using `:r !<Terminal Command>`.
+This means that you never need to leave vim.
+You can create a log of all your terminal actions.
+A great boon for system admins.
+This also means that despite being a light weight editor, vim can scale from system admin to coding in any language.
+In essence , it serves as a unified text interface for writers, coders, and admins.

 Needless to say that this list is tip of iceberg.
 The best way to explore vim is to type :help in an open vim.

 ## Visual mode
+The primary use of visual mode is to cut, copy and paste.
 This mode invokes when we press v in normal mode.
 Then we can use movement keys (hjkl) (with prefix number) to select the text.
-Once text is selected, use y to yank (copy) the text , then use motion keys (hjkl) to move to the place where you want to paste and hit p.
+Once text is selected, use y to yank (or d to delete) the text , then use motion keys (hjkl) to move to the place where you want to paste and hit p.
 It looks mouthful but once we get used to it its fast and accurate.

->I rarely use visual mode as I can easily select the text in normal mode with y.
+>In addition to copy and paste, `v`has a unique use.
+The text , selected with `v` can be saved into a new file using :w <Filename> .
+This comes in handy if you want to safe keep a para of text (or a piece of code) before making changes to it .
+Just `v` to select with motion keys and :w to save in a file, without leaving the your current file in editor.

 ## Plug-Ins
 There are thousands of plug ins for vim. vim.org is the legacy site for the list but its lot easier to look at [vimawesome](http://vimawesome.com/)